pagopa/pagopa-checkout-fe/README.md

-# IO Pay Portal - frontend
+# checkout pagoPA

-The repository contains the code implementing IO Pay Portal frontend.
+The repository contains the code implementing _checkout pagoPA Portal_ frontend.

 ## About The Project

-This project is a simple frontend that interacts with the services implemented in _io-functions-pay-portal_, and the goal is to verify and start a payment given a "Codice Avviso Pagamento".
-If the verification is successful, the app redirects to [io-pay](https://github.com/pagopa/io-pay).
+This project is frontend that interacts with the services implemented in _ecommerce platform_, and the goal is to verify and start a payment pagoPA given a "Codice Avviso Pagamento" with one of the methods available by the _ecommerce pagoPA_ platform.

 ### Built With